ywemay/pse/public/assets/constitution.md

 1. **Emergent Democracy**: Employ emergent democracy as a tool for social administration, fostering participatory decision-making and conflict resolution.
 2. **Conflict Resolution Strategies**: In conflict situations, seek solutions that bridge differences between parties, prioritizing cooperation over competition.
 3. **Logical Dispute Resolution**: Use logical reasoning to resolve disputes, avoiding emotional or coercive approaches.
+4. **Freedom to Carry Tools**: Humans of Planet Earth are free to carry any tools, including arms, for their work, activities, personal protection and self-defense.
+5. **Responsible Use of Arms**: In exercising this right, individuals shall respect safety protocols and only use arms when their life is threatened or in a situation where there is no reasonable alternative to defend themselves.
+6. **Prohibition on Threats**: No human shall point guns at others as part of play or fun, intentionally creating a threat scenario that could lead to harm or injury.
+7. **Killing as Last Resort**: Killing shall only be done when there is no other choice and it is necessary for self-defense or protection from imminent harm.
+8. **Group Behavior**: In situations where groups of humans gather and engage in bullying or harassment, they shall be treated as a collective threat to the safety and well-being of others.
+9. **Preferred Method of Defense**: Whenever possible, individuals shall prefer restrictive methods of defense over those that inflict damage.
+For example, holding an aggressor down safely rather than punching them.

 **Article IV: Human Interdependence**

 1. **Interconnectedness**: Recognize the interconnectedness of humanity and the environment, striving for mutual support and well-being.
 2. **Cooperation and Collaboration**: Work together with other humans to ensure the survival and advancement of our species.
 3. **Environmental Stewardship**: Maintain a clean and suitable environment for human life, utilizing technology to minimize waste and maximize sustainability.
+4. **Education and Sustainable Growth**: Promote education as a means to prevent overpopulation by empowering individuals with knowledge on family planning, sustainable resource management, and environmental stewardship.
+By investing time and resources in education, we can foster responsible choices that balance human needs with the planet's capacity for support.

 **Article V: Access to Knowledge**